Course Outline

 7.2 Generalizations beyond the limits of classification

-7.4 Examples of application of basic evaluation techniques
+7.4 Examples of the application of basic evaluation techniques

 7.5 Summary